 Options can be combined to exploit every possible market setup.
 For example if you sold a call over a certain stock with a certain strike price, and also bought a call over the same stock with a different strike price (but the same expiration) this would be called a “spread trade”.
 Options are generally combined to form options trading strategies in order to limit your possible losses.

 Note: If the above information left you with questions or you would like to learn more about related topics, please make sure you order our Free Options Trading CD which we compiled with a wealth of information about options trading for all levels of traders, including recordings, examples, charts and lots more!

-Further information on our Free Options Trading CD
+Further information in our Free Options Trading eBook

 For the beginner: